blakadder/blog/_posts/2022-08-08-nspanel-pro.md

 Clock/timer options can only be set up on the NSPanel.

 You cannot yet effectively use any of the NSPanel Pro features from the eWeLink app.
 For example: it is not possible to set a scene in the app that will play any of the ringtones available in NSPanel.

+I find it weird that it is not possible to bring up a camera feed once an alarm or doorbell automation is triggered.

 My sample's front panel mount is not the greatest and there's some rattling and movement when the panel is pushed.